What-Is-A-Username/barcode-identifier-api/docs/docs/run.md

 AACCCGGAACCCTCCTAGGCGATGACCAAATTTATAATGTAATCGTTACTGCCCACGC
 ```

 **Method 2**.
-Pasting raw text of a FASTA file, or a single string of nucleotides to be interpreted as a single query sequence
+Pasting raw text of a FASTA file, or a single string of nucleotides to be interpreted as a single query sequence.
+The whitespace between lines will be removed.

 ```
 ATAGTATTTGGTGCCTGAGCCGGAATAGTTGGCACAGCTTTAAGCCTCCTTATCCGAGCAGAACTAAGTC
 AACCCGGAGCCCTCCTCGGGGACGACCAAATTTATAATGTAATTGTTACTGCCCACGC
 ```

-*Note: this sequence will be identified as "query_sequence" by Barrel.*
+*Note: this single sequence will be identified as "query_sequence" by Barrel.*

 **Method 3**.
 Upload of GenBank accession numbers or accession versions in a file, with one identifier per line
 ```